gesellkammer/csoundengine/docs/synth.rst

 .. note::

-    A user does NOT normally create a Synth: a Synth is created when an :class:`~csoundengine.instr.Instr` is scheduled in a Session via :meth:`~csoundengine.session.Session.sched`
+    A user **does not normally create a Synth**: a Synth is created when an :class:`~csoundengine.instr.Instr` is scheduled in a Session via :meth:`~csoundengine.session.Session.sched`